danmacklin/erlang_cep/README.md

 The feed_api is used to :-

-1. create new feeds and windows.
+1. Create new feeds and windows.
 2. Subscribe your application to be notified once Reduce Functions run.
 3. Set-up joins.